SadowskiAJ/LBANet/README.md

 * `Py3_LBANet_Arch3.py` - A script potentially called by the above to define a CNN architecture with three convolutional-maxpool layer pair and four fully-connected layers.
 * `Py3_LBANet_Arch4.py` - A script potentially called by the above to define a CNN architecture with four convolutional-maxpool layer pair and four fully-connected layers.
 This is the architecture ultimately adopted for `LBANet`.

-All caused is made available under a BSD 3-Clause license.
+All code is made available under a BSD 3-Clause license.
 Please see the license file for details.

 # Datasets of LBA eigenmodes of cylindrical shells
 The datasets may be downloaded under a CC BY 4.0 license via the following links: